Learning Active Constraints to Efficiently Solve Linear Bilevel Problems: Application to the Generator Strategic Bidding Problem: Methods

 In order to train the DT classifier, a database of points has to be built.
-The way this database is generated is different in each method we propose but the general idea is the same: the DT should take the load as input and return one or several active sets.
-For all methods, the algorithm \textit{DiscoverMass}, as presented in \cite{misra2018learning} is applied as a stopping criterion for building the database.
+The way this database is generated is different in each method we propose but the general idea is the same: the DT should take the load at every bus as input and return one or several active sets.
+We need to ensure that the database generated gives a good representation of the possible active sets.
+To achieve this, the algorithm \textit{DiscoverMass}, as presented in~\cite{misra2018learning}, is applied as a stopping criterion.
 The idea is to keep generating points from a given distribution, until a sufficient share of the possible active sets have been recovered; that is, until the probability mass of the discovered sets reaches a chosen threshold.
 A safety limit to the number of steps of the algorithm is also defined, in case it would not converge fast enough.
-The interested reader can refer to \cite{misra2018learning} for details on the algorithms and the theorems and proofs associated, in particular regarding termination.
+The interested reader can refer to~\cite{misra2018learning} for details on the algorithms and the theorems and proofs associated, in particular regarding termination.

-\paragraph{Method VarLower} In this method, the generated point consists of the varying parameters of the lower-level and the variables of the upper-level problem that are parameters to the lower-level problem.
-In the selected example, that would be the load along with the cost bid by the strategic generator.
+\paragraph{Method VarLower} In this method, shown in Figure~\ref{fig:meth2}, the generated point consists of the varying parameters of the lower-level and the variables of the upper-level problem that are parameters to the lower-level problem.
+In the selected example, that would be the all the bus loads, collected in a load vector, along with the cost bid of the strategic generator.
 For the randomly generated point, the lower-level problem (DCOPF) is run and the set of active constraints at the optimal point is retrieved.

-\paragraph{Method AllSets} As illustrated in Figure \ref{fig:meth3}, the database in this method associates for a given load all observed sets of active constraints obtained by varying the cost bid by the strategic generator.
-For each randomly created load, multiple instances of the DCOPF are solved for a range of $c_S$ values.
-For each value of $c_S$, an active set is retrieved.
+\paragraph{Method AllSets} As illustrated in Figure~\ref{fig:meth3}, the database in this method associates for a given load vector all observed sets of active constraints obtained by varying the cost bid of the strategic generator.
+For each randomly created load vector, multiple instances of the DCOPF are solved for a range of $c^\text{S}$ values.
+For each value of $c^\text{S}$, an active set is retrieved.
 All these active sets are gathered in a set of active sets to be associated with this load in the database.